drshahizan/SECP3843/submission/Kelvinnn-2/question 3/question3.md

 d.Once the project is created, navigate to the project folder using the cd command.
 In this case, run:
 <img src="./files/image/q3.png">

-### MySQL setup
+### 2. MySQL setup

-1. To set up MySQL for your Django project, follow these steps:
+a.
+To set up MySQL for your Django project, follow these steps:

 Install the MySQL connector for Python by running the command `pip install mysql-connector-python`.
 This package allows Django to communicate with the MySQL database.

 <img src="./files/image/mysql.png">

-2. After the installation is complete, create a new database named q3 in phpMyAdmin.
-This will be the database where your Django project will store its data.
+b.
+After the installation is complete, create a new database named q3 in phpMyAdmin.
+This will be the database where the Django project will store its data.

-3. Open the `settings.py` file in your Django project and locate the DATABASES configuration.
+c.
+Open the `settings.py` file in  Django project and locate the DATABASES configuration.
 Modify it to match the following configuration:

 ```python
 DATABASES = {